 Our regular location for Tuesday’s 7:30 p.m. programs will be the Masonic Temple, 19 Academy Street (disabled access is at rear)

-January 2017 program: note special time and place.
+October 2017 and January 2018 program: note special time and place

 Program held in Smith Museum at Jason Russell House

 Enjoy a fresh look at some familiar pieces and become acquainted with some “hidden treasures” that are not on regular display.

 MAPPING PAST AND PRESENT

 Maps help us to visualize the relationships between places at a specific point in time.
 Come along on a journey through Arlington’s past by way of historical maps and see how technology has changed our ability to map Arlington today.

 Tuesday, March 27, 2018